 The critical-thinking skills developed in our program, as well as the engineering science and design education can also serve as a foundation for other fields of study.
 These may include, for example, other areas of engineering; architecture; law; business; economics; public policy; and international relations.
 The possibilities, then, are broad.

 As an important complement to the classroom learning and the internship opportunities in the Department of Civil, Environmental, and Infrastructure Engineering, our students develop their own leadership opportunities through some of the most active student organizations on campus, organizations that also create a community for our students.
-For the past several years, the student chapter of the American Society of Civil Engineers has sent a team to the ASCE Virginias competition held each spring at a Virginia or West Virginia university.
-While the competition involves a number of civil engineering challenges, the primary focus of their effort is the steel bridge competition for which they work tirelessly through the academic year to design and then build a steel bridge to meet contest specifications.
+Each year, the student chapter of the American Society of Civil Engineers sends a team to the ASCE Virginias competition held each spring at a Virginia, West Virginia or Washington, D.C. university.
+While the competition involves a number of civil engineering challenges, the primary focus of their effort is the steel bridge and concrete canoe competitions for which they work tirelessly through the academic year to design and then fabricate to meet contest specifications.
 The GMU Engineers for International Development also undertakes real projects.
-Their first project in 2010-2011 involved the design of a solution to water quantity and quality problems in the village of Compone in the Peruvian Andes, and then they travelled to Peru in summer to build that design, living and working alongside the villagers; they continue with other projects.
+Their first project in 2010-2011 involved the design of a solution to water quantity and quality problems in the village of Compone in the Peruvian Andes, and then they travelled to Peru in summer to build that design, living and working alongside the villagers; they continue with other projects most recently in Nicaragua.
 The student chapter of the Society of American Military Engineers focuses on career development through its excellent partnership with the local parent chapter, adding charitable work to their efforts.
-The GMU chapter of Design-Build Institute of America has a strong affiliation with its local parent chapter, and regularly sends representatives to DBIA conferences, as well as to landmark construction projects underway.
 Chi Epsilon, the civil engineering honors society, inducts new members each year who have met the criteria for academic excellence.

 Civil, Environmental, and Infrastructure Engineering at George Mason University offers great opportunities for students with high ambitions.
 Look through our site.
 Check out our programs.
 Come by and visit us.
 We may be just the right choice for you and your future.